Emerging Threats and Countermeasures in Neuromorphic Systems: A Survey: Neuromorphic Hardware: Vulnerabilities and Countermeasures

 \section{Neuromorphic Hardware: Vulnerabilities and Countermeasures}

-This section explores the main categories of hardware-level attacks targeting neuromorphic computing platforms, focusing on side-channel leakage, fault injection techniques, and malicious hardware modifications.
-As neuromorphic architectures become increasingly integrated into security-critical environments, such as edge AI, robotics, and IoT, understanding their exposure to physical layer threats is essential.
-Figure~\ref{fig:study-HWA} provides an architectural overview, mapping attack vectors to different hardware layers, from individual devices to full IMC systems.
-The analysis that follows is structured into three parts: (i) side-channel attacks, including power, electromagnetic, and timing-based leakage; (ii) fault injection, with a focus on microarchitectural manipulation; and (iii) resilience strategies aimed at hardening neuromorphic hardware through error correction and fault tolerance.
-Each category is examined in terms of attack mechanisms, potential impact, and available or proposed countermeasures.
+This section examines the main categories of hardware-level attacks targeting neuromorphic computing platforms, focusing on side-channel leakage, fault-injection techniques, and malicious hardware modifications.
+As neuromorphic architectures move from simulations toward actual device-, circuit-, and system-level implementations, understanding their exposure to physical-layer threats is crucial.
+Figure~\ref{fig:study-HWA} provides an architectural overview that maps attack vectors to different hardware layers, from individual devices and memory arrays to full in-memory computing systems.
+The analysis that follows is structured into four parts: (i) side-channel attacks, including power, electromagnetic, timing, and thermal leakage; (ii) fault-injection attacks, including perturbations that affect device states, memory behavior, or neural computation; (iii) hardware Trojans and malicious circuit-level modifications; and (iv) countermeasures aimed at improving robustness through detection, error correction, redundancy, and fault tolerance.
+Each category is examined in terms of attack mechanisms, validation setting, potential impact, and possible countermeasures.